February 19, 2014

 The authors suggest that nadir CD4 count may contribute to MI, because atherosclerosis is considered a consequence of a chronic inflammatory process in which immune cells and their mediators contribute to its development.
 "Chronic inflammation is typically higher among those with low CD4 [counts]," Silverberg stated.

-The researchers caution that since the majority of their HIV-positive subjects were male (90.6%), which reflects the state of the epidemic in California, their findings may not be as valid for women.
-However, they point out that their results may become increasingly generalizable in the United States due to health care reform.
+The researchers caution that since the majority of the HIV-positive patients were male (90.6%), which reflects the state of the epidemic in California, their findings may not be as valid for women.
+However, they point out that their results may become increasingly generalizable in the U.S. due to health care reform.
 "Our study population inherently accounts for access to care, since all subjects are insured.
 With the Affordable Care Act, more patients will be insured, resulting in higher applicability of our findings," explained Silverberg.

 Finally, the researchers argue that since nadir CD4 count is not modifiable, CD4-related MI risk may not be easily reversible.
 Thus, they conclude, there should be a greater effort to diagnose and treat HIV as early as possible, which, if combined with aggressive traditional CVD risk factor management, may result in a similar MI burden in the HIV-positive population as the general population.